-With the rain trickling down outside, you can refresh yourself in the tea-room here at Berrington.
-We offer a full range of hot drinks, freshly baked homemade cakes and plenty of hot food.
-You can enjoy these as the rain falls down outside.
+Escape from the inclement weather and refresh yourself in the tea-room here at Berrington.
+We offer a full range of hot drinks, freshly baked homemade cakes and plenty of hot food, using produce from the walled garden where possible.

 Just because it's a rainy day, doesn’t mean that you can’t make the most of it.
-Why not make your own adventure and get creative with the rain?
+So why not get outdoors and blow away the cobwebs this spring?